 Monroe was the obvious choice for reelection and had no opponent.
 Therefore, there was no real campaign.
-This time was called the "Era of Good Feelings."
 He received all electoral votes save one which was cast by William Plumer for John Quincy Adams.

 Events and Accomplishments of James Madison's Presidency:

 James Monroe's administration was known as the "Era of Good Feelings."
 The federalists posed little opposition in the first election and none in the second so no real partisan politics existed.

 During his time in office, Monroe had to contend with the First Seminole War (1817-18).
 When Seminole Indians and escaped slaves raided Georgia from Spanish Florida.
 Monroe sent Andrew Jackson to rectify the situation.
 Despite being told not to invade Spanish held Florida, Jackson did and deposed the military governor.
 This eventually led to the Adams-Onis Treaty (1819) where Spain ceded Florida to the United States.
 It also left all of Texas under Spanish control.

 In 1819, America entered its first economic depression (at that time called a Panic).
 This lasted until 1821.
 Monroe made some moves to try and alleviate the effects of the depression.